gruvw/strudel.nvim/README.md

 # strudel.nvim

-A Neovim plugin that integrates with [Strudel](https://strudel.cc/), a live coding web editor for algorithmic music.
+A Neovim plugin that integrates with [Strudel](https://strudel.cc/), a live coding web editor for algorithmic music and visuals.

 This plugin launches Strudel in a browser window and provides real-time two-way synchronization between a selected Neovim buffer and the Strudel editor, as well as remote Strudel controls (play/stop, update), and much more!